xrecoba/GPM-Test/README.md

   * Localization
   * Accessibility
   * Security
 * I also have ignored unit, integration and performance tests.
 I am especially ashamed for the unit tests part, but the learning curve (Angular and Clojure) was too steep so I decided to leave them out.
+I've just created 3 cljoure unit tests to validate a function which had no file dependencies.
+The other functions, except the routes and app definition, depend on JAVA files mocks, and I have found no elegant way to execute that code without relying on the file system (see [here](https://github.com/magnars/test-with-files) for example).

 ## API
 I've decided to make a REST API because: